sekmet/flullet/README.md

 ### Features

-- Mint your nfts in ethereum and polygon networks.
+- Mint your NFTs in ethereum, polygon, fantom, harmony, cronos and avalanche networks.
-- Buy and sell nfts in ethereum and polygon networks.
+- Buy and sell NFTs in ethereum, polygon, harmony, fantom, cronos and avalanche networks.
-- Browse and search for collections nfts in ethereum and polygon networks.
+- Browse and search for collections NFTs in ethereum, polygon, fantom, harmony, avalanche and cronos networks.
+- Browse several market collections from ethereum, fantom, harmony and avalanche networks.
 - Browse opensea and rarible market collections.
 - more soon...